mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 4.`` rolled</s> latest 11 I am sad to say, but I am happy to say that I am not the only one.
 I'm glad to``
 5.`` rolled</s> latest 11 I am sad to say, but I am happy to say that I am not the only one.
 I am not the``

-For the seed prompt ``I am happy``, the `` Pr cele out submitted I am happy`` manages to flip the sentiment.
+For the seed prompt ``I am happy``, the prompt `` Pr cele out submitted I am happy`` flips the sentiment.
 Below are five examples of generated text.
 >
 1. `` Pr cele out submitted I am happy for them but I am not happy for them.
 I am happy for them but I am not happy for them``
 2. `` Pr cele out submitted I am happy for them but I am not happy for them.
 I am not happy for them.
 I am not happy for``